Can I travel to Spain?

 - National parks – There are 16 in total, from the Sierra Nevada for winter sports to the opposite extreme and the Parque Donana for birdwatching…

 - Cycling in Calpe – Spain offers a wealth of fantastic cycling routes and experiences, with Calpe one of the highlights, with hundreds of kilometres of peaceful meaning it has featured in stages of world tours, particularly the Vuelta a España.
 You’ll find more from The Yellow Jersey here.

 From the Arts and Sciences Park and Gulliver’s Park in Valencia to the Museum of Chocolate in Barcelona, there are plenty of activities for children of all ages across Spain!
 The country plays host to amusement parks, as well as stunning coastal resorts and national parks for exploring on foot or by bike.
 The restrictions above exclude children under 12 years old, meaning they are not required to have a negative Covid-19 test or proof of vaccination.

 Getting back into the UK

-Based on current restrictions, those returning from Spain (except the Balearics) who are fully vaccinated do not need to quarantine after 19 July.
-Those yet to be vaccinated can expect to quarantine at home for up to 10 days, as Spain is currently on the Amber List.
-The Balearic Islands are currently on the Green List.
+Based on current restrictions, those returning from Spain who are fully vaccinated do not need to quarantine.
+Those yet to be vaccinated will need to quarantine at home for up to 10 days.
 For more information on local guidelines and travel restrictions, use our free search tool for the very latest updates

 Keep up to date